 Monica Vilhauer, Ph.D. is a Portland born philosopher and writer.
-After earning her B.A. in philosophy at Lewis & Clark College in Portland, OR, and then her Ph.D. at the New School for Social Research in New York, she went on to teach philosophy at Roanoke College in Virginia, earning tenure in 2012, and the college's prestigious Exemplary Professional Achievement Award in 2013.
+After earning her B.A. in philosophy at Lewis & Clark College in Portland, OR, and then her Ph.D. at the New School for Social Research in New York, she went on to teach philosophy at Roanoke College in Virginia.
+She earned tenure in 2012, and the college's prestigious Exemplary Professional Achievement Award in 2013.
 Monica is also certified in philosophical counseling through the American Philosophical Practitioners Association.
 She now leads philosophy workshops and retreats for adults, and offers one-on-one philosophical counseling.

-After teaching college courses for over a decade, Monica is eager to expand the discipline of philosophy beyond the classroom, connect it to lived experience, and make it accessible to a broad audience.
-She created Curious Soul Philosophy in 2015 in order to practice philosophy as a way of life and focus on philosophy's practical value.
+After teaching college courses for over a decade, Monica set out to expand the discipline of philosophy beyond the classroom, connect it to lived experience, and make it accessible to a broad audience.
+She created Curious Soul Philosophy in 2015 in order to develop philosophy as a way of life and focus on philosophy's practical value.

 Monica sees herself as a lifelong student of philosophy and enthusiastic asker of questions.
 She sees philosophy not as a series of pre-packaged answers, but as a process of inquiry, examination, and experimentation.
 As a workshop leader, Monica is an experienced guide that can help participants navigate what might sometimes seem like impenetrable texts, so that insights may be unlocked, assessed, and applied to their lives.
 As a philosophical counselor, Monica can help clients work through questions surrounding meaning and purpose, values and integrity, identity and self-development, and empowerment and justice.
 In one-on-one consultation, Monica is a partner in critical and creative thinking, and a fellow traveler on the quest to build a more deliberate and authentic life.

 To learn more about Monica's academic and artistic work, visit her website: www.monicavilhauer.com.